 Starting these conversations early provides transparency for patients, increased overall collections, and identifies patients with financial concerns sooner.
 So why are so many organizations unable to reach the 2% of Net Patient Revenue POS collections goal established by the National Association of Healthcare Access Management (NAHAM)?

-The answer: organizations are not teaching employees how to ask for payment.
+Organizations are not teaching employees how to ask for payment.

 Think about it, when hiring for Customer Service or Collections departments, employees are thoroughly vetted during the interview process and provided robust training on collections.
 Is the same due diligence completed for your patient access staff?
 At one academic medical center, the answer was ‘no’.
 Patient Access leaders brainstormed the barriers to their collections goal.
 Staff training quickly stood out as a barrier.
 Leaders found staff were being trained how to post a payment and process credit cards, but not how to ask for payment.
 This led to varying levels of comfort across the staff, and ultimately not meeting POS collections goals.
 It was common to hear things like: “I’m really sorry, but you have a $20 copay due for today’s visit” or “I see in the system you have a $20 copay, would you like us to send you a bill?”